catalyst-cloud/catalystcloud-docs/source/getting-started/additional-information.rst

 Projects
 ********

-Everything on Catalyst Cloud happens inside a ``project``.
-You can use projects to separate the different things you work on.
-For example, have a project for each organisation you work with, or one for each branch of your organisation.
-Something done in one project cannot effect any other projects.

-You can change which project you're working in on the dashboard, with the dropdown in the top left corner.
+Everything on Catalyst Cloud happens inside of a ``project``.
+You can use projects to separate the different things that you work on.
+For example, you can create a project for each organisation you work with, or one for each branch you have inside a single organisation.
+Because of the isolation between projects, anything you do in one project cannot effect any other project(s).
+You can change which project you are working in on the dashboard, with the dropdown in the top left corner.

+As mentioned, these workspaces are typically referred to as a ``project`` but for historical reasons you may also see them referred to as a ``tenant`` or a ``tenancy``.
+The approach for organizing workspaces in this way is also referred to as *multi-tenanted.*

 Information on how to invite new people to your project can be found :ref:`here
 <access_control>`.

-Catalyst Cloud provides an isolated and multi-tenanted approach to creating workspaces.
-These workspaces are typically referred to as a ``project`` but for historical reasons you may also see them referred to as a ``tenant`` or a ``tenancy``.

 .. _find-project-id: